algorithmx/book/Golovanov.Chapter-01-part2.md

 (1.13.9)

-after decreasing indexes for all knots of the curve (1.9.1) by \( m+1 \).
+after decreasing indexes for all knots of the curve (1.9.1) by $m+1$.
 Curve (1.13.9) is distinguished from curve (1.9.1) only by recurrence relations used to calculate the radius vector and the derivatives of the curve.

-The \( k \)-th derivative of the numerator on the right-hand side of (1.13.9) is
+The $k$-th derivative of the numerator on the right-hand side of (1.13.9) is

 $$
 \frac{d^k(w r)}{dt^k} = \frac{d^k}{dt^k} \left( \sum_{j=0}^{n} N^m_j w_j p_j \right) = \sum_{j=0}^{n-k} N^{m-k}_j p^{(k)}_j ,